gajus/roarr/README.md

 ```

-## CLI tool
+## CLI program

-Roarr comes with a CLI tool used to pretty-print logs for development purposes.
+Roarr comes with a CLI program used to pretty-print logs for development purposes.

 To format the logs, pipe the program output to `roarr pretty-print` program, e.g.